hasanmoudud/geocompr/main.md

 ```
-#> Warning: The argument auto.palette.mapping is deprecated.
-Please use
-#> midpoint for numeric data and stretch.palette for categorical data to
-#> control the palette mapping.
 #> Variable contains positive and negative values, so midpoint is set to 0.
 Set midpoint = NA to show to full spectrum of the color palette.
 ```